TechLabs-Berlin/data-science-accelerator/introduction/welcome.md

 3. Artifical Intelligence Sneak Peek

    While the differences are not always clear, and many people (especially the ones who don`t know much about tech) will use them interchangable, AI is nothing else then a subgroup of data science.
 You feed a model some data, and it will be able to predict some output.
-To give you a better insight, that this is not magic or only reserved to computer science PhDs we will give you a sneak peak into the whole field and our AI track.
+To give you a better insight, that this is not magic or only reserved to computer science PhDs we will give you a sneak peek into the whole field and our AI track.